mesmerze/pages_demo/how_to_make_this_monster_up_and_running.md

 a first step is to populate Devices database.
 In order to do that you have to run `bundle exec rake db:setup` in /devices repo.
 If everything went smoothly - you'll be able to run the rails console in /devices and observe entities created for you - like `OperatingSystem.all`

-a second step is to run rails server in /devices `bundle exec rails c -p 4003` AND `foreman s` in separate terminal tabs
+a second step is to run rails server in /devices `bundle exec rails s -p 4003` AND `foreman s` in separate terminal tabs

 a third step is to run `bundle exec rake db:setup` in /app.
 If everything went smoothly - you'll be able to run the rails console in /app and observe entities created for you - like `Tester.all`